Pilots Split Over FAA Chief's Claims On Boeing 737 Max Training

 "There's nothing in the pilot training about the MCAS system adjusting the nose of the plane downward and how to compensate for that in the event of a malfunctioning sensor," Cruz said.
 "Is that accurate, that the training does not include that?"

 "Senator, I would actually say that it is accounted for in the training," Elwell replied.
-Elwell went on to say that the real problem the 737 Max pilots faced was something called runaway pitch trim.
+He went on to say that the real problem the 737 Max pilots faced was something called runaway pitch trim.

 That problem concerns the pitch, or angle of the plane's nose in the air.
 Every aircraft has systems for adjusting pitch.

 When a plane is cruising it is usually controlled by autopilot.
 But pilots are trained to take over and fly the plane manually if the pitch trim system is out of control.
 Elwell emphasized that all pilots should know how to do that.
 "You're not fumbling through books; it's a time-critical procedure, and you go to that," he told lawmakers.

 The 737 Max is different, though.
 Boeing installed a software program called MCAS, short for Maneuvering Characteristics Augmentation System.
 It's meant to help pilots prevent a stall by pushing the nose of the plane down if it senses the plane is flying at too steep of an angle.